Update: Read our OnePlus 11 review for our full take on the phone.

 Our testing for the OnePlus 11 review revealed the phone is on par with other leading Android phones, but check back soon for a full OnePlus 11 benchmarks analysis.

 OnePlus always prioritizes charging speed on its phones, and so it was inevitable that we'd get a chunky fast charger with the OnePlus 11.
 This time, it's a 100W brick (or 80W in the U.S.), a nice boost from both the default 80W/65W charger on the OnePlus 10 Pro, which charges the phone from empty to full in under half an hour.
 It's perhaps a bit disappointing that it's not the same 150W charger that the OnePlus 10T shipped with, but that's still fast enough for most people's needs.

 The 5,000 mAh battery in the OnePlus 11 proved to be very efficient in our battery life test, lasting several hours longer than the Pixel 7 Pro and iPhone 14 Pro.
 You won't struggle to get a full day's heavy use out of this phone.

 OnePlus 11: Outlook

-While we're a bit thrown by the apparent lack of dedicated Pro handset, and odd changes like a less powerful optical zoom, the OnePlus 11 can still be an impressive device if it uses the large, smooth and detailed display, rapid charging, large battery and powerful chipset to their full potential.
-We can't wait for February to roll around, and to try out this phone for ourselves.
+While we're a bit thrown by the apparent lack of dedicated Pro handset, and odd changes like a less powerful optical zoom, the OnePlus 11 is still an impressive device with its large, smooth and detailed display, rapid charging, large battery and powerful chipset.
+You can read our full thoughts in our OnePlus 11 review, but rest assured it's a good phone.